 Yes.
-Our showerheads work well at low pressure, which is why all are fitted with a self regulating diaphragm.
+Our shower heads work well at low pressure, which is why all are fitted with a self regulating diaphragm.
 The diaphragm prevents excessive water pressure from reaching the nozzle.
-It maintains a constant 1.5 gpm* flow from 30 psi to 90 psi.
-Custom diaphragms are available for exceptionally low pressure applications.
-If you have between 20 psi and 30 psi at the shower head, let us know and we will fit your showerhead with a special diaphragm that will deliver the desired 1.5 gpm*.
+It maintains a constant flow rate from 30 psi to 80 psi.
+If you have between 10 psi and 25 psi at the shower head, let us know and we will fit your shower head with a special diaphragm that will deliver the desired flow rate.

 The diameter of the spray depends on the distance from the shower head.
 For example, at about 3.5' from the shower head the spray is about 12" in diameter.
 Farther from the head, at about 7', the spray is more like 24" in diameter.

 Water left in the hose from a previous shower can be cold until replaced by hot water.
 To quickly remove the cold water, simply open the trickle valve on the handheld unit for 2-3 seconds with running hot water.
 This will allow the cold water to exit the hose and be filled with hot water.

 The flow rate, or Gallons Per Minute (GPM), is the amount of water the shower head uses.
 For example: A 1.5 GPM shower head uses 1.5 gallons of water per minute.
 High Sierra® offers 4 satisfying flow rates: